Which Is Better: Dishwasher or Washing Dishes by Hand?

 Using your dishwasher isn't just saving you money—it's also saving water.
 The Energy Star Program research found using your dishwasher saves 7,000 gallons of water a year compared to washing dishes by hand.
 The National Resources Defense Council reports hand-washing uses up to 27 gallons per load, while dishwashers use approximately 3 gallons.
 And if you're using an energy-efficient appliance, you are helping cut back on greenhouse gas emissions and air pollution.

 As far as we know, the researchers shed no light on how to get your family to load the dishwasher properly, start it when it's full and then put the clean dishes away without complaining about it.
 They will, however, boost water temperatures for more disinfecting power to get your dishes sparkling—even if they end up in "dish purgatory" for an extended period of time.

-Don't Miss: 5 Ways to Green Up Your Diet
+Related: 5 Ways to Green Up Your Diet

-- Lower your carbon footprint even more—and save money—with these tips:
+You can lower your carbon footprint even more—and save money—with these tips:

 - Scrape food off plates before loading the dishwasher, but don't pre-rinse.

 - Only run a full load and load it per the manufacturer's suggestions for maximum cleaning.
-(Don't Miss:9 Green Products for a Healthy Kitchen.)

 - No dishwasher?
 Hand-wash dishes right away (you'll use less water when there's no stuck-on crud).
 Here are some tips for washing dishes correctly.